MichaIng/DietPi-Docs/docs/software/remote_desktop.md

     systemctl status vncserver
     ```

-    **Connection Details:**
+    Although any VNC viewer may work, the latest official TigerVNC viewer can be downloaded here: <https://bintray.com/tigervnc/stable/tigervnc/>

+    #### Connection Details

-    - Use the IP address of your DietPi device (e.g.: `192.168.0.100`).
+    - Use the IP address of your DietPi device, e.g.: `192.168.0.100`.
-      If you can't connect, try connecting to screen 1 (e.g.: `192.168.0.100:1`).
+      If you can't connect, try connecting to screen `1`, e.g.: `192.168.0.100:1`.
     - Use the password you entered during the installation.
-If you would like to change the password execute from the console/terminal `vncpasswd`.
+If you would like to change the password execute from the console/terminal, run `vncpasswd`.
-    - The default port is 5901.
+    - The default port is **5901**.
       **Note:** To enable access from outside of your local network, this port needs to be forwarded from your router.

-=== "VNC Server settings"
+=== "Config options"

-    #### VNC Server - Shared desktop
+    #### Shared desktop

-    The *shared desktop* mode is used to have more than one single VNC viewer connected to the VNC server.
-To enable this mode, edit dietpi.txt (e.g. via `nano /boot/dietpi.txt`).
+    The *shared desktop* mode is used to have more than one single VNC viewer connected to the same desktop session.
+To enable this mode, edit **/boot/dietpi.txt**, e.g. via `nano /boot/dietpi.txt`.
-    Change to value 1 the following line
+    Change to value `1` the following line:

     ```
     SOFTWARE_VNCSERVER_SHARE_DESKTOP=1
     ```

-    A running desktop is required in this mode, therefore set the desktop to autostart from boot via `dietpi-autostart`.
+    A running desktop is required for this mode, therefore enable deskop autostart via `dietpi-autostart 2`, or assure that a local desktop session is active before starting TigerVNC manually.

-    #### VNC Server - Resolution settings
+    #### Resolution settings

-    The following shows an example how to run VNC server on screen :1 by creating a new desktop with 1280x720 resolution by editing dietpi.txt:
+    The following shows an example how to run VNC server on screen **:1** by creating a new desktop with 1280x720 resolution by editing **/boot/dietpi.txt**:

     ```
     nano /boot/dietpi.txt